 The Friends also support library staff.
 In March there is a staff appreciation luncheon given and in December, a Christmas dessert party.

 We have established a scholarship program to be awarded in the spring to a student who volunteers at the library.

-In addition, the Friends support the community with sponsorship of the annual Richardson Christmas Parade and providing volunteers at Wildflower Festival.
+In addition, the Friends support the community with sponsorship of the providing volunteers at Wildflower Festival.